yugabyte/yugabyte-platform-gke-app/README.md

 Use kubectl to apply the manifest to your Kubernetes cluster.
 This installation creates:

 - An Application resource, which collects all the deployment resources into one logical entity.
 - A PersistentVolume and PersistentVolumeClaim.
-If an installation is deleted, the volume is not deleted with it.
-If you delete an installation, then recreate it with the same name, the new installation will use the same PersistentVolume.
-As a result, there will be no app initialization, and the old configuration will be used.
 - A StatefulSet.
 - A Services, which expose Yugabyte Platform UI on 80 for non-TLS and 443 for TLS).